mbn-code/Hackers-Handbook-Vol-1-Full-Version/src/pages/en/introduction.md

 * Phishing -> Social Engineering Tool Kit ✅
 * Metasploit framework attacking and usage ✅

-## What is hacking❔
+## What is hacking?

-This is a question mot begginers might not ask, but it is important to understand that it is not what you see in most movies.
+This is a question most begginers might not ask, but it is important to understand that it is not what you see in most movies.
 It is not the 3D objects spinning on computers, or terminal emulators spitting out a masive amount of information (most of the time) that is all in all useless.

 It is all completely different.
-Looking at the show mr. roboxt it's a good comparison to what ´real´ hacking could look like.
+Looking at the show mr. roboxt it's a good comparison to what `real` hacking could look like.
 But as in mr. robot where everything seems easy, it is not always like that in the real world, you will incounter many errors and doing the same things again and again, only changingn one veriable at a time.
 "Trial and Error".

-## How do you get started 🤷
+## How do you get started🤷

 You can get started a lot of ways, but the hardest bit it to understand what to search for, and how to use the google search engine to find the problem solutions or "tutorials" that you are looking for.
 It is always hard to find something, that you didn't know you were looking for.